 Compliance obligations, on the other hand, are implemented and regulated in Germany by means of the EU ABS regulation No.511/2014.
 Compliance obligations are laws, administrative tools or policy instruments that Nagoya Protocol parties have to establish in order to ensure that whenever research and/or development on genetic resources takes place within their jurisdiction, the researchers comply with ABS rules/obligations of the Country where the genetic resource was accessed from.
 It also includes measures to monitor the utilization of these genetic resources at designated check-points (e.g. research and/or development phase, pre-commercialization or commercialization phases).

-As a user (direct and indirect-incoming/outgoing) of genetic resources (and/or traditional knowledge associated to them) you are obliged to exercise due diligence and file a due diligence declaration to comply with the EU ABS regulation.
+As a user (direct or indirect) of genetic resources (and/or traditional knowledge associated to them) ) you are obliged to exercise due diligence and submit a due diligence declaration to comply with the EU ABS regulation.
 This means, you ensure that the genetic resources have been accessed in accordance to applicable access and benefit-sharing legislation from the Country of origin and, if applicable, benefit-sharing measures have been established.
 Therefore, as user of genetic resources, it is your responsibility to seek, keep and transfer all proper documentation to subsequent users.
 You need to keep documentation (PIC and MAT, if available) of the legality of access to the genetic resources for a period of 20 years after the end of utilization.
 This only applies to documents and not the storing of the physical sample.

 Note: It is your responsibility as a user of genetic resources to discontinue utilization if there is insufficient information on the legality of its access.